danielt17/Cryptopals-challenges/README.md

 # What is this ?

 This is a write up of my solutions (and POCs) to cryptopals crypto challenges.
 The challanges are composed of 8 sets, where each set is dedicated to a certain type of skills.
-The challanges main topics are: symmetric encryption using block ciphers and steam ciphers, hash functions, authentication (MAC - HMAC), public key cryptography and more.
+The challanges main topics are: symmetric encryption using block ciphers and steam ciphers, hash functions, authentication (MAC - HMAC), public key cryptography, abstract algebra and more.

 # Table of contents